GraycenMacNeill/BulkEmailBomber/README.md

 # Bulk Email Bomber
 Bulk Email Bomber (BEB) is a tool designed to efficiently send large volumes of emails using Gmail to a specific recipient.
 It can be used for purposes such as mass notifications or testing a company's email infrastructure.

+BEB is a simple solution to testing large scale iinfrastructure which sends emails at a rapid pace.

 - [Showcase Video](https://youtube.com/@GraycenMacNeill)<br >

-BEB allows users to customize the subject line with random words, letters, and symbols so that emails do not stack.
+BEB allows users xto customize the subject line with random words, letters, and symbols so that emails do not stack.
 Body content can also be randomzed with words, letters, and symbols for further variation.

 > [!IMPORTANT]
 > ### Limitations:
-> - Daily limit: 500 emails every 24 hours.
+> - Limited to 500 emails every 24 hours to prevent spam and ensure fair usage.
+> - Maximum recipients per email: Gmail has a limit on the number of recipients you can include in a single email, including the "To," "CC," and "BCC" fields.
+This limit can vary but is typically around 100 recipients.
-> - Spam risk: Sending more than 100 emails at once could send them to the recipients spam folder.
+> - Blocked recipients: If you frequently send emails to recipients who mark them as spam, Gmail may limit your ability to send to those addresses.- Spam risk: Sending more than 100 emails at once could send them to the recipients spam folder.
 > ### Security Concerns:
-> - Secure Storage: Your Google App Password is stored securely only on your device.
+> - Your Google App Password is stored securely on Google cloud services ensuring the key remains private.
+Only users with full access to your Google account can use the App Password.
+Your Google password is personal and should be kept secret.
+Sharing it can lead to unauthorized access to your account.
-> - No Data Sharing: Your data is not shared with any third-party entities when using the program. <br />
-> <sup>Rest assured, your data is safe on your own personal device.
-Nobody else except from you can access it directly.</sup>

 #
 > [!CAUTION]